kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 ### §63.2   Certification of foreign flight crewmembers other than pilots.

-A person who is neither a United States citizen nor a resident alien is issued a certificate under this part (other than under §63.23 or §63.42) outside the United States only when the Administrator finds that the certificate is needed for the operation of a U.S.-registered civil aircraft.
+A person who is neither a United States citizen nor a resident alien is issued a certificate under this part (other than under [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md#§63.23   Special purpose flight engineer and flight navigator certificates: Operation of U.S.-registered civil airplanes leased by a person not a U.S. citizen.|§63.23]] or [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md#§63.42   Flight engineer certificate issued on basis of a foreign flight engineer license.|§63.42]]) outside the United States only when the Administrator finds that the certificate is needed for the operation of a U.S.-registered civil aircraft.

 (Secs.
 313, 601, 602, Federal Aviation Act of 1958, as amended (49 U.S.C.
 1354, 1421, and 1422); sec.
 6(c), Department of Transportation Act (49 U.S.C.
 1655(c)); Title V, Independent Offices Appropriations Act of 1952 (31 U.S.C.
 483(a)); sec.
 28, International Air Transportation Competition Act of 1979 (49 U.S.C.
 1159(b)))